f4exb/sdrangel/plugins/channeltx/modam/readme.md

 Average total power in dB relative to a +/- 1.0 amplitude signal generated in the pass band.

-<h3>4: Audio mute</h3>
+<h3>4: Channel mute</h3>

-Use this button to toggle audio mute for this channel.
+Use this button to toggle mute for this channel.

 <h3>5: RF bandwidth</h3>